monome/docs/docs/modular/ansible/index.md

 ### Parameters

 Each *track* has four parameters *Trigger, Note, Octave,* and *Duration*.
 These parameters work together to form the sequence loop.

+Select a parameter to adjust by pressing its key in the bottom row of the grid.

 A *note* will occur only when a *trigger* is set.
 This note will be the pitch specified by *note* in *octave* of a specified *duration*.